 At Leeds, we are fully committed to developing your employability and career prospects.
 You’ll have a wealth of opportunities to develop your skills and make the most out of your time at Leeds and during the time you’ll spend abroad.

-When you graduate, you’ll have good research skills and you’ll be able to analyse complex information from multiple sources before drawing your own conclusions.
+When you graduate, you’ll have strong research skills and you’ll be able to analyse complex information from multiple sources before drawing your own conclusions.
 You’ll then be capable of communicating and defending your views clearly, either verbally or in writing.
-In addition, you’ll have strong research and organisational skills and be confident working independently or in a team.
+In addition, you’ll have well-developed organisational skills and be confident working independently or in a team.

 All of these qualities are very attractive to employers, and our graduates have pursued careers across the globe that reflect the flexibility and diversity of their degrees.